OHSU has four core themes:

-1.2.4 Percentage o courses evaluated that have an average student rating of > 5 on a 6-point scale.
+- 1.2.4.
+Percentage of courses evaluated that have an average student rating of > 5 on a 6-point scale.

-Conducting a satisfaction survey provides valuable information on OHSU's climate from the various perspectives –student, faculty and staff.
+Rationale: Conducting a satisfaction survey provides valuable information on OHSU's climate from the various perspectives – student, faculty and staff.
 Issues identified by the survey that may be impacting student learning can be raised and addressed by the institution's administration.
 Using the results of these assessments, the satisfaction for diversity and inclusion can be monitored to ensure the environment at OHSU is supportive.

 A fundamental tenet of OHSU is the educational experience and knowledge gained from different viewpoints.
 Being an inclusive and respectful institution drives the leadership qualities of the organization.
 To ensure these attributes, OHSU monitors the percentage of minority faculty to ensure a diverse faculty body.
 Maintaining a diverse faculty open to expressing new ideas and concepts to the student body directly supports the core theme of an engaged and vibrant Learning Environment.